Welcome to my Rattie pages!

 - Some people use tap water, some use bottled water, some use filtered water, some have water filtered through a water softener, some even boil all water to get out the bacteria before giving it to their rats.

 It is really up to you what water you would like to give to your pets.

 - Don't forget to clean your water bottle out frequently, to clean out grime and hard water build up.

-- For easy water bottle cleaning you can buy a bottle brush cleaner -Available in baby departments or some pet stores have started carrying them now.
+- For easy water bottle cleaning you can buy a bottle brush cleaner -Available in baby departments and some pet stores.

 - Hard water build up can be easily removed if you let the dishes soak in vinegar for several minutes and scrub the dishes with a dish scrubber.

 Here are a few water bottle hanging tips:

 - Most water bottles come with an odd shaped hook.

 - To hang water bottles on wire cages, Wrap the hook around the water bottle, tightening it to just the right size to hold the bottle, then prop the hooks onto the wire cage bars so that the water bottle is hanging slightly slanted so it will not fall through the hooks.
 If you hang the bottle completely upright the bottle will fall through the hooks.

 - To hang water bottles on aquariums, Bend the wire to an upright position so you hook one end on top of the aquarium and the other end through a hook in the bottle.